-I’ve admired and collected circular Lantz trivets for a long time, but it’s been years since I’ve discovered a design unknown to me!
+I’ve admired and collected Lantz trivets for a long time but it’s been years since I’ve discovered a design unknown to me.

 Collectors categorize Lantz trivets by the intricacy of their circular design, size (less than 6” in diameter), and their paw feet.
 Other trivets that are similar in size and design but have pad feet (like this one) have been grandfathered into this definition.
 The Expanded A-Z Guide To Collecting Trivets (2010), p.42

 In early July 2019 I noticed an unusual circular trivet on eBay.
-It was described as being in used condition, with paint worn off and a little rust, measuring 4 7/8″ in diameter x 3/8″ high.
+Described as being in used condition with paint worn off and a little rust, it measured 4 7/8″ in diameter x 3/8″ high.
 Listed at $195, the seller offered a “Best Offer” option and accepted my bid of $125.
-That’s a lot for a Lantz trivet, but I felt it was a fair price for such an unusual design.
-And I didn’t want to waste time haggling, afraid of losing the opportunity to purchase it!
+That’s a lot of money for a Lantz trivet, but I felt it was a fair price for such an unusual design.
+And I didn’t want to waste time haggling, afraid of losing the opportunity to purchase it.

 On closer examination the inscription reads JOHN S. MADISON SELLS THE FORTUNE RANGE CLINTON N.J.
 This trivet is unsigned on the reverse and is without cracks, chips, or structural damage.
 It’s magnetic, confirming that it is cast iron.
 Under a layer of grease and dirt are several silvery areas, indicating it was originally nickel-plated.